DblK/tinshop/README.md

 ## What to launch tests?

 You can run `ginkgo -r` for one shot or `ginkgo watch -r` during development.
+Note: you can add `-cover` to have an idea of the code coverage.
 # Roadmap

 You can see the [roadmap here](https://github.com/DblK/tinshop/projects/1).